0xbigfooot/CaveGameTracker/README.md

  Switch between Map View and Coordinates View by clicking on the Page button in the top left corner.

- Cave Game Tracker also allows you to export your coordinates in CSV form by clicking the download button on the coordinates view window.
+ Cave Game Tracker also allows you to export your coordinates to CSV form by clicking the download button on the coordinates view window.

 Installation
 -------------